-When an appeal is approved by the Traffic Court, the Vice-President of Student Affairs will notify the FSU Police and the Business Office, and the citation will be voided and withdrawn from your record.
+When an appeal is approved by the Traffic Court, the Dean of Student Life will notify the FSU Police and the Business Office, and the citation will be voided and withdrawn from your record.

 Parking citation appeals must be filed within 10 business days of the issue date.
 Failure to submit the appeal within 10 days of issue will result in an automatic denial of the appeal - and the ticket must be paid.

 If a student wishes to work off a citation instead of paying the fine he/she may opt to complete three hours of community service in the Student Government Association office.
-This must be approved in advance by Lori Cannon, coordinator of student leadership.
+This must be approved in advance by Donna Peterson, Student Activities Specialist.